StackVista/stackstate-cli/generated/stackstate_api/docs/TopicApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetTopicRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListTopicsRequest struct via the builder pattern

 ### Return type